 On a personal note, I will cherish what I have this Christmas, including my first Christmas as a grandparent, and I will take the time to re-energise so that in 2018 I can continue to lead Sutton CVS and to work with our voluntary and community sector colleagues, public sector partners and the private sector in challenging those issues that impact on the life chances of community members living in Sutton.

-I look forward to seeing you
+I look forward to working with you in 2018

 Use the calendar or list of months to view entries made on those dates.